 Note that even the tiniest house mouse can cause rodent-borne diseases.
 That should be enough reason to get rid of and kill mice as soon as you notice their presence at home.

-The thing is, mice, like rats, are a reproducing machine.
+The thing is, mice are a reproducing machine.
 They even produce more offspring than rats!
-That can make them challenging to permanently eliminate from your home.
+That can make them challenging to eliminate from your home permanently.

-Don’t worry, though, as this post will let you in on the top tricks on how to get rid of mice.
+Don’t worry, though, as this post will let you know the top tricks to get rid of mice.

 5 Home Remedies to Kill Mice